ai-toolchainz/squadAI/docs/core-concepts/Tools.md

 ```

 ## Conclusion
-Tools are pivotal in extending the capabilities of CrewAI agents, enabling them to undertake a broad spectrum of tasks and collaborate effectively.
-When building solutions with CrewAI, leverage both custom and existing tools to empower your agents and enhance the AI ecosystem.
+Tools are pivotal in extending the capabilities of SquadAI agents, enabling them to undertake a broad spectrum of tasks and collaborate effectively.
+When building solutions with SquadAI, leverage both custom and existing tools to empower your agents and enhance the AI ecosystem.
 Consider utilizing error handling, caching mechanisms, and the flexibility of tool arguments to optimize your agents' performance and capabilities.